sysy98/OGM_GPU/README.md

 ## Introduction
 Occupancy grid mapping, as one of the most popular methods for constructing environment maps, is widely used for a variety of robotic tasks in the context of autonomous driving.
 Therefore, it is necessary to implement this algorithm quickly and efficiently.

-This repo is a `ROS` package that leverages GPU parallelism to accelerate occupancy grid mapping with LiDAR point clouds in the `CUDA` framework.
+This repository is a `ROS` package that leverages GPU parallelism to accelerate occupancy grid mapping with LiDAR point clouds in the `CUDA` framework.

 ## Visualize Results in Rviz
 <p align="center">